istio/istio.io/content/docs/setup/kubernetes/istio-cni-install/index.md

 By default Istio injects an `initContainer`, `istio-init`, in pods deployed in the mesh.
 The `istio-init` container sets up the pod network traffic redirection to/from the Istio sidecar proxy.
-This requires the user or service-account deploying pods to the mesh to have high enough Kubernetes RBAC permissions to deploy [`NET_ADMIN` containers](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/#set-capabilities-for-a-container).
-Requiring Istio users to have such high Kubernetes RBAC permissions is problematic for some organizations' security compliance.
-The Istio CNI plugin is a replacement for the `istio-init` container that performs the same networking functionality but without requiring Istio users to have high Kubernetes RBAC permissions.
+This requires the user or service-account deploying pods to the mesh to have sufficient Kubernetes RBAC permissions to deploy [`NET_ADMIN` containers](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/#set-capabilities-for-a-container).
+Requiring Istio users to have elevated Kubernetes RBAC permissions is problematic for some organizations' security compliance.
+The Istio CNI plugin is a replacement for the `istio-init` container that performs the same networking functionality but without requiring Istio users to enable elevated Kubernetes RBAC permissions.

 The Istio CNI plugin performs the Istio mesh pod traffic redirection in the Kubernetes pod lifecycle's network